fbpx

 This web page refers to several surgical procedures of the lower face, jawline and neck area.
 Like all surgical procedures, Ribbon Lift surgery carries risks.
 It’s important to be aware of common risks so you are able to weigh up the benefits, risks and limitations of the surgery.
 Below is a list of possible complications and specific risks for Ribbon Lift surgery.
 General risks and complications of surgery can be found here.
 There may be complications that are not listed here and some lifestyle factors and medical conditions can cause greater risks.

-Risks of Ribbon Lift Surgery of the Lower Face, Jawline and Neck:
+Risks to the Lower Face, Jawline and Neck:

 • Hematoma